-The purpose of the technical project is to set the apprentice a project which will assess their ability to integrate the range of knowledge, skills and understanding (assigned to assessment method 1) they have acquired during their apprenticeship.
+The purpose of the technical project is to set the apprentice a project which will assess their ability to integrate the range of knowledge, skills and behaviours (assigned to assessment method 1) they have acquired during their apprenticeship.

-The technical project brief, designed and issued by the EPAO, will be typically 500 words in length.
-The EPAO will design and issue guidance with the technical project brief, stating that the completion of the technical project is designed to take between 25 and 30 hours for the apprentice to complete over a maximum period of 6 working weeks.
+The technical project brief is designed and issued by the EPAO.
+It is recommended this brief should be typically 500 words in length.
+The EPAO will also issue guidance with the technical project brief, stating that the completion of the technical project should take the apprentice between 25 and 30 hours over a maximum period of 6 working weeks.

-The technical project will involve research and preparing material to produce a report, and include a requirement for:
+The technical project will involve research and preparing material to produce a report followed by a presentation with questioning, and includes a requirement for:

-- Data collection, analysis and evaluation appropriate to the technical project and level of apprenticeship; - Results, rationale and conclusions; - Reference to: - relevant scientific and engineering principles, - o relevant methods, and data and/or calculations used, - o relevant industry standards, policies, regulations, and legislations,
+- data collection, analysis and evaluation appropriate to the technical project and level of apprenticeship;

+- results, rationale and conclusions;

+- reference to:

+- relevant transport planning principles,

+- relevant methods, and data and/or calculations used

+- relevant policies, regulations, legislations and standards;

-- health and safety considerations, - o any environmental sustainability concerns - An evaluation of the apprentice's performance to determine the challenges that the apprentice faced and how they overcame them.
+- health and safety consideration

+- any environmental sustainability concerns

+- an evaluation of the apprentice's performance to determine the challenges that the apprentice faced and how they overcame them.

-The apprentice must prepare a project report with appendices of supporting evidence relating to the technical project.
-The report and all appendices of supporting evidence directly demonstrating performance of KSBs must be attributable to the apprentice in full.
+The apprentice must prepare a project report, with appendices of supporting evidence relating to the technical project.
+The report and all appendices of supporting evidence directly demonstrating performance of KSBs must be attributable to the apprentice, in part or in full.
 Evidence must be accompanied by a statement outlining the apprentice's contribution, signed by the apprentice and their employer thereby authenticating it.
 Example appendices of supporting evidence may include plans, diagrams, calculations, designs, feedback, video clips.
 This list is not definitive and other evidence sources apart from self-reflection are permissible.